zaus/wideimagewrapper-test/README.md

 Simple wrapper for PHP image library WideImage with some common operations.

-See example in action at `wideimagetest.php`
+See example in action at `wideimagetest.php`.